mikededo/eslint-plugin-svelte-tailwindcss/CONTRIBUTING.md

 ### Testing

 This project is configured to use `vitest` for testing.
-Its strongly recommended that you also check for the coverage of the added code (with `bun test:cov`).
+Its strongly recommended that you also check for the coverage of the added code (with `pnpm -r test:cov`).
 Not only it can help you find out possible missing tests, but even redundant code that could be removed, safely.
 However, there's no required threshold for the coverage.